History of metaphysics: Vedānta

-Realization of the nature of self-identity is the principal object of the Vedanta system of Indian metaphysics.
+Realization of the nature of self-identity is the principal object of the Vedānta system of Indian metaphysics.
 In the Upanishads, self-consciousness is not the first-person indexical self-awareness or the self-awareness which is self-reference without identification, and also not the self-consciousness which as a kind of desire is satisfied by another self-consciousness.
 It is self-realisation; the realisation of the self consisting of consciousness that leads all else.

 The word self-consciousness in the Upanishads means the knowledge about the existence and nature of manusya, human being.
 It means the consciousness of our own real being, the primary reality.
 Self-consciousness means self-knowledge, the knowledge of Prajna i.e. of Prana which is attained by a Brahman.
 According to the Upanishads the Atman or Paramatman is phenomenally unknowable; it is the object of realisation.
 The Atman is unknowable in its essential nature; it is unknowable in its essential nature because it is the eternal subject who knows about everything including itself.
 The Atman is the knower and also the known.

 Metaphysicians regard the self either to be distinct from the absolute or entirely identical with the absolute.
 They have given form to three schools of thought – the dualistic school, the quasi-dualistic school and the monistic school, as the result of their varying mystical experiences.
 Prakrti and Atman, when treated as two separate and distinct aspects form the basis of the dualism of the Shvetashvatara Upanishad.
 Quasi-dualism is reflected in the Vaishnavite-monotheism of Ramanuja and the absolute monism, in the teachings of Adi Shankara.

 Self-consciousness is the fourth state of consciousness or Turiya, the first three being Vaisvanara, Taijasa and Prajna.
 These are the four states of individual consciousness.

 There are three distinct stages leading to self-realisation.
 The first stage is in mystically apprehending the glory of the self within one as though one were distinct from it.
 The second stage is in identifying the "I-within" with the self, that one is in essential nature entirely identical with the pure self.
 The third stage is in realising that the Atman is Brahman, that there is no difference between the self and the absolute.
 The fourth stage is in realising "I am the Absolute" – Aham Brahman Asmi.
 The fifth stage is in realising that Brahman is the "all" that exists, as also that which does not exist.